Apps Page Background Image

 Let us now create an image using an Upscaler.
 As I've already entered the prompt.
 I'll simply click the "Queue Prompt" button.
 As you can see our image has been generated.
 Here is a comparison of the before and after results.

-Image using an Upscaler
+Image using an Upscaler in Flux.1 model

 Conclusion